rayarachelian/lisaem/bashbuild/README.md

 find . -type f -name '.env-*' -exec rm -f {} \;
 # Include and execute unified build library code - this part is critical
 [[ -z "$TLD" ]] && export TLD="${PWD}"
+# set the local top level directory for this build, as we go down into subdirs and run
+# build, TLD will be the top, but XTLD will be the "local" build's TLD.
+export XTLD="$( /bin/pwd )"

 if  [[ -x "${TLD}/bashbuild/src.build" ]]; then
     is_bashbuild_loaded 2>/dev/null || source ${TLD}/bashbuild/src.build
 else